Until 29 August 2021

 Nobuyoshi Araki (*1940) numbers among Japan’s most important and productive contemporary photographers.
 Though known primarily for his nudes, as provocative as they are now controversial, Araki’s oeuvre encompasses a diversity of themes including cities, still lifes, and everyday themes.

-This exhibition of the ALBERTINA MODERN concentrates on the artist’s early output, with which he began radically renewing classic documentary photography in the 1960s under the influence of Tokyo’s various avant-garde movements.
+This exhibition of the ALBERTINA MODERN concentrates on the development of the artist’s influential I-Photography, with which he began radically renewing classic documentary photography in the 1960s under the influence of Tokyo’s various avant-garde movements.
 His photographic debut about the working-class boy Satchin and his brother Mabo (1963) is included here, as are his series on Tokyo’s urban life.

 On view from 26 May until 29 August 2021